GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ![datastore region][ds-region]

 1. In the Datastore console, click **Create Entity**.
-1. Set the value of 'Kind' to: deviceType
+1. Set the value of **Kind** to `deviceType`.
-1. Set the value of 'Key identifier' to: Custom name
+1. Set the value of **Key identifier** to **Custom name**.
-1. Set the value of 'Custom name' to your Sigfox Device Type name.
+1. Set the value of **Custom name** to your Sigfox device type name.
 1. Click **Properties > Add Property**.
-1. Set the New property 'Name' as: config
+1. Set the new property name as `config`.
-1. Set the 'Value' as your device configuration's 16-character hexadecimal string.
+1. Set the **Value** as your device configuration's 16-character hexadecimal string.
 The configuration hexadecimal string must be 8 bytes (exactly 16 characters).
 The configuration value is specific to each device and use case.
 To learn more, refer to the Sigfox [Downlink information](https://support.sigfox.com/docs/downlink-information) document.
 1. Deselect the **Index this property** checkbox.
 1. Click **Done**.
 1. Click **Create** to save the entity.
-Verify that you now have a configuration entity in Datastore, with your Sigfox Device Type as the name.
+Verify that you now have a configuration entity in Datastore, with your Sigfox device type as the name.
 Refer to the below example:

 **Figure 7.** Datastore example